emersonmellado/nodebcjan6_2020/css.md

 * Also we can use [Google fonts](https://fonts.google.com) in our documents
 * First we need to select a font using the + icon
-* Then we'll see a dialog on the bottom righ section of the site
+* Then we'll see a dialog on the bottom right section of the site
 * We'll have to use the **link HTML element** to add a reference to the google font site

 **Example:**